MartinaValkova/LibraryApplication/README.md

 The authorize(['librarian']) middleware is used to restrict access to librarians only.
 These middleware functions help enforce authentication and authorization rules for different endpoints in the application.
 By applying them appropriately to the routes, the application ensures that only authenticated users with the necessary permissions (librarians) can perform certain actions, such as adding, updating, or deleting books.

-# Deploying the Node.js App to Digital Ocean
+# Deploying the Node.js App to Digital Ocean (Please note that the link will be accessible only till the 12 of July 2024)

 There are various methods to deploy applications, one of which is using Digital Ocean's App Platform, which proved to be efficient for this particular project due to its simplicity.
 The process involved a few key steps: